-People are at the heart of the Centenary project – without the students, staff and partners who’ve played a part in our activities over the years, we are nothing!
+People were at the heart of the Centenary project.
 The unique stories of the individuals who have been connected with Social Work at Edinburgh University over the years are interesting in themselves.
 But they also shed light on wider social issues and developments.
 They tell us about the professionalisation of social work, about the changing role of women, about academic rivalries, about hopes and dreams for the future of the social work profession and society as a whole.

 Please add to our people pages – to tell us your stories – the good and not-so-good stories of your time at Edinburgh – of your learning, your friendships, your achievements and most of all, what you think about social work education then and in the future.